 In Gambella, there is limited improvement of security since the killing of two INGO aid workers in September 2019 by unidentified armed men.
+Attacks on aid workers.
 Ensuring the safety of aid workers and the arrest and prosecution of those responsible for that attack is still work in progress.